 Rice burger is a hamburger-like dish that uses cooked rice pressed into a round shape instead of bread for the bun.
 It was originally introduced in 1987 by the Japanese fast food chain Mos Burger, and it has become a popular food across East Asia since then.

-According to the official Mos Burger website, the idea for the creation of Mos Burger came from the concept of using Japan's staple food to create a new product as an alternative to a regular hamburger made with bread buns.
-In fact, Mos Burger is one of the first Japan born burger chains and appeared a little after American fast food chains McDonald's and KFC were starting to gain popularity in Japan.
+According to the official Mos Burger website, the idea for creating Mos Burger came from using Japan’s staple food to create a new product as an alternative to a regular hamburger made with bread buns.
+In fact, Mos Burger is one of the first Japanese-born burger chains and appeared a little after American fast-food chains McDonald’s and KFC started to gain popularity in Japan.

 Incidentally, the idea of using rice instead of buns was not an easy one.
 In order to prevent the rice from losing its shape, the creators took some inspiration from yaki onigiri and decided to grill the rice.
-Even after all these years, it remains a firm favourite on the Mos Burger menu.
+Despite all these years, it remains a firm favorite on the Mos Burger menu.

 By the way, rice burger is not the only unusual burger available at Mos Burger, check out this lettuce leaf burger!
 Great for those who are trying to cut down on carbs.